Huaqiu-Electronics/kiconasia2024/content/en/schedule/training.md

 layout: "single"
 ---

-The training session will take place  on September 18th which is one day prior to the main conference.
+The training session will take place  on November 14th which is one day prior to the main conference.

 **A KiCad Training Session ticket must be purchased to attend.**